fabferri/az-pattern/route-server/hub-spoke-rs-er-alternative-path-onprem/README.md

 - the current setup uses a single **nva2**.
 The configuration has a single point of failure in the NVA.
 It is possibile anyway make a deployment with two NVAs to achieve a better resilience
 - the data path between VMs in hub-spoke and on-premises does not transit through the **nva2**.
 When the traffic transit through the transit vnet, the **nva2** SKU does not impact with throughput to/from on-premises,

-A full diagram in condition of failover through the Connection liked to the transitive vnet is show below:
+A full diagram in condition of failover through the Connection liked to the transit vnet is show below:

 [![4]][4]